Rosa Lewis & Maoya Bassiouni

 Project

-Breathing as the Biosphere is a collection of imaginal meditations and a video mandala that invite people to feel what it’s like to dissolve their boundaries with nature, feel ecosystem fluxes and cycles and, through that process, reimagine their relationship with the world.
+Breathing as the Biosphere is a collection of imaginal meditations and a video mandala that invite people to feel what it’s like to dissolve their boundaries with the infinity of nature, feel ecosystem fluxes and cycles and, through that process, reimagine their relationship with the world.
 Using the metaphors of the biosphere’s breath as imaginal doorways into the depths of experience, the embodied meditation practices will connect people to a sense of interdependence and fundamental goodness, including in the face of fear, ecosystem grief, or other challenging emotions.

 Artist Bio

 Rosa Lewis is a mystic, meditation guide and artist.
 She is passionate about sharing a connection to experience that opens up more freedom, joy, wholeness, and access to truth.
 Some of the things her teaching combines are Buddhist emptiness, shadow work, tantric embodiment, the archetypal realm, mysticism, and a radically new way of relating to the heart.
 She has created a new practice called Shared Imaginal Practice, is writing and illustrating a book called ‘Being Buddha Nature’, and is developing an awakening course that will help people get in touch with true nature.
-Discover more of Rosa Lewis’s work at https://rosalewis.co.uk and https://imaginaljourneying.com.
+Discover more of Rosa Lewis’s work at rosalewis.co.uk and imaginaljourneying.com.

 Science Collaboration